Mental health in China: Prevalence of mental disorders

-Researchers estimate that roughly 173 million people in China have a mental disorder.
-Over 90 percent of people with a mental disorder have never been treated.
+Researchers estimate that roughly 130 million people in China over the age of 18 suffer from mental illness in any given year.

-A lack of government data on mental disorders makes it difficult to estimate the prevalence of specific mental disorders, as China has not conducted a national psychiatric survey since 1993.Conducted between 2001 and 2005, a non-governmental survey of 63,000 Chinese adults found that 16 percent of the population had a mood disorder, including 6 percent of people with major depressive disorder.
+Conducted between 2001 and 2005, a non-governmental survey of 63,000 Chinese adults found that 16 percent of the population had a mood disorder, including 6 percent of people with major depressive disorder.
 Thirteen percent of the population had an anxiety disorder and 9 percent had an alcohol use disorder.
 Women were more likely to have a mood or anxiety disorder compared to men, but men were significantly more likely to have an alcohol use disorder.
 People living in rural areas were more likely to have major depressive disorder or alcohol dependence.

 In 2007, the Chief of China's National Centre for Mental Health, Liu Jin, estimated that approximately 50 percent of outpatient admissions were due to depression.

 There is a disproportionate impact on the quality of life for people with bipolar disorder in China and other East Asian countries.

 The suicide rate in China was approximately 23 per 100,000 people between 1995 and 1999.
 Since then, the rate is thought to have fallen to roughly 7 per 100,000 people, according to government data.
 WHO states that the rate of suicide is thought to be three to four times higher in rural areas than in urban areas.
 The most common method, poisoning by pesticides, accounts for 62 percent of incidences.